trevp/tlslite/README.md

 tlslite-ng's pure-python ciphers are probably vulnerable to timing attacks.

-tlslite-ng is probably vulnerable to the "Lucky 13" timing attack if AES or 3DES are used, or the weak cipher RC4 otherwise.
-This unhappy situation will remain until tlslite-ng implements authenticated-encryption ciphersuites (like GCM), or RFC 7366.
+tlslite-ng **is** vulnerable to the "Lucky 13" timing attack if AES or 3DES are used, or the weak cipher RC4 otherwise.
+This unhappy situation will remain until tlslite-ng implements authenticated-encryption ciphersuites (like GCM), or RFC 7366 and allows refusing connections which don't use them.

 12 History